ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 |-------|------|-------------|
 | `team_directory_enabled`   | Boolean         | Defines the status of the *User list visibility restriction* IAM account setting.   \n When it is set to `true`, users in your account can view other users from the Users page. |
 | `mfa`                      | String          | Defines the MFA method that is required for users to log in to the account.   \n Valid values are *TOTP*, and *TOTP4ALL*   \n This field is set to `TOTP` when the account requires MFA for non-federated users only.
 Users are required an ID, password, and a time-based one-time passcode to log in.   \n This field is set to `TOTP4ALL` when the account requires MFA for all users.  \n All users by requiring an ID, password, and a time-based one-time passcode.   \n When this field is empty, MFA is not enabled in the account, and all users log in by using a standard ID and password. |
-{: caption="Table 22.
-Account IAM settings requestData fields" caption-side="top"}
+{: caption="Account IAM settings requestData fields" caption-side="top"}